infinyon/fluvio/README.md

 **Fluvio** is a lean and mean distributed data streaming engine written in Rust.
 Combined with **Stateful DataFlow** distributed stream processing framework, Fluvio provides a *unified* *composable* *distributed streaming* and *stream processin*g paradigm for developers.
 It is the foundation of [InfinyOn Cloud](https://infinyon.cloud/).

-## Quick Start - Get started with Fluvio and Stateful DataFlow in 5 minutes or less on your system!
+## Quick Start - Get started with Fluvio in 2 minutes or less!

 ### Step 1.
 Download Fluvio Version Manager: